-Lucio Fulci left a lasting mark on both fans and filmmakers alike.
-People are still talking about his work, movies like The Beyond and Zombie continue to see newly restored Blu-ray releases.
-Directors from Ted Geoghehan to Jackson Stewart to even Rob Zombie have all taken heavy cues from Fulci in recent years.
-But this goes back much further than that.
+Lucio Fulci left a lasting mark on fans and filmmakers alike.
+People are still talking about his work to this day.
+Movies like The Beyond and Zombie continue to see newly restored Blu-ray releases.
+Directors from Jackson Stewart to even Rob Zombie have taken heavy cues from Fulci in recent years.
+But this goes back much farther than that.
 Contemporaries, often with even lower budgets than Fulci got to work with, would take cues from his work all the time.

 Dawn of the Mummy

 Dawn of the Mummy is not a very good movie.
-At the very least, the transfer on Amazon Prime does it no favors.
-It’s slow, it shambles and moves at a snail’s pace, much like the mummy itself… at least until it goes absolutely bonkers in the third act and not only starts delivering on some gore, but shifting into what basically winds up feeling like Zombie but with mummies instead.
-As a fan of mummy flicks who’s never really been satisfied with the lack of carnage, this one at least delivers in that department toward the end.
+At the very least, the transfer I’ve seen does it no favors.
+It’s slow, it shambles and moves at a snail’s pace, much like the mummy itself… at least until it goes absolutely bonkers in the third act and not only starts delivering on some gore, but shifting into what basically winds up feeling like Zombie but with mummies.
+As a fan of mummy flicks who’s never really been satisfied with the lack of carnage, this one at least delivers in that department.

 Another Italian cult classic of Fulci’s era, Burial Ground almost feels like a Fulci film in many respects.
 We’ve got very similar zombies wreaking very similar kinds of carnage, a vacant-eyed child character—and in this case a child that’s never been more clearly played by a grown man—who bears similarities to Bob in House by the Cemetery.
 This is not to take anything away from Burial Ground as its own movie, either, it’s just a very clear product of a time in Italian cinema that Fulci very much helped define.